 Finally, there is word that the Big Tupper Ski Resort, by Adirondack Club and Resorts, on NY 30 in Moody, will probably re-open who knows?
 A local group was running the slopes, and hopefully they will have a few slopes open this year, if the snow comes and sticks.
 That will be a great boon for the winter season.
 The Adirondack Club and Resorts are behind this deal. which should revive Tupper's winter season.

-Tupper Lake also has fair to good cell phone coverage.
+Tupper Lake also has fair to good cell phone coverage all the way down to the end of the lake.
 The next town with reasonable cell phone service east is Saranac Lake.Useful Links:

 |12986 Zip||518 Area Code|